 The movie originated from Thailand where it received seven various nominations, and was translated for American distribution with English voice casting.
 It is a wholesome, family movie.

-Directed by Jayson Thiessen and Ishi Rudell, the story begins with Twilight Sparkle because she is only pony able to go from the human world to the pony world.
+Directed by Jayson Thiessen and Ishi Rudell, the story begins with Twilight Sparkle because she can only go from the human world to the pony world.
 It has been quite some time since she was in contact with any of her human friends.
-When she does come in contact, it isn’t the Twilight they know.
-At the same time, all the six human friends are getting in better control of their hidden magic powers.
-This is good because they need to learn how to control their powers for the friendship games at Canterlot High School – an athletic as well as an academic competition between rivalry schools.
+When she comes in contact, it isn’t the Twilight they know.
+Simultaneously, all six human friends are getting better control of their hidden magic powers.
+This is good because they must learn how to control their powers for the friendship games at Canterlot High School—an athletic and academic competition between rival schools.

-What is really fun about this movie is it reinforces the idea of developing the positive reputation for the My Little Pony Friendship.
-The storyline keeps the characters in exciting circumstances along with twists and turns while learning important messages, such as when help arrives, it is best to accept it.
+What is fun about this movie is that it reinforces the idea of developing a positive reputation for My Little Pony Friendship.
+The storyline keeps the characters in exciting circumstances along with twists and turns while learning essential messages, such as when help arrives, it is best to accept it.

-The animation looks very doable in 2-D. Thiessen and Rudell took a creative turn including 3-D camera shots.
+The animation looks very doable in 2-D. Sen and Rudell took a creative turn, including 3-D camera shots.
 The voice talent for the characters works well.
-Tara Strong is the voice for Twilight Sparkle, and her voice really does sparkle while one can pity her flaws and intolerable actions.
+Tara Strong is Twilight Sparkle’s voice, which really sparkles while one can pity her flaws and intolerable actions.

-A great scene that comes to mind is where they are on a dirt bike course, and two of the main characters are competing with the enemy high school.
+An impressive scene that comes to mind is where they are on a dirt bike course, and two main characters compete with the enemy high school.
 It includes Rainbow Dash and Fluttershy.
-The race starts well, but Twilight Sparkle inadvertently casts a strange magic spell, and the whole race goes whacky.
+The race starts well, but Twilight Sparkle inadvertently casts a strange magic spell, and the entire race goes whacky.

-If you follow the TV show, it will help you to understand the characters, but it is not truly necessary.
-The first movie, My Little Pony: Equestrian Girls, is quite popular, and you should watch that one first to help understand the overall story.
+Following the TV show will help you understand the characters, but it is not truly necessary.
+The first movie, My Little Pony: Equestrian Girls, is quite popular, and you should watch that one first to help you understand the overall story.